mslinn/insert_after/README.md

 gem 'insert_after'
 ```

+## Installation For Use In a Ruby Program

-... or add the following to your application&rsquo;s `.gemspec`:
+Add the following to your application&rsquo;s `.gemspec`:

 ```ruby
 spec.add_dependency 'insert_after'